 This culinary tour winds its way from gastronomic Lyon (with a food scene rivaling that of Paris) through the colorful countryside of Provence.
 Taste famous wines, relax in olive country, and fall in love with the ancient cities and sweeping flower-filled fields that make this region famous.

-This 10-day adventure combines three of France's easternmost gems starting with its capital of gastronomy: Lyon.
-While here, you'll explore an outstanding dining scene, visit nearby vineyards, and meet farmers and artisans.
-Then train to Annecy, a beautiful medieval town nicknamed the 'Venice of France'.
-Finish in Chamonix, next to the tallest peak in France—Mont Blanc—with opportunities to hit the trails for stunning views.
+This 10-day adventure combines three of France's easternmost gems, starting with the nation's capital of gastronomy: Lyon.
+While here, indulge in its outstanding dining scene, visit nearby vineyards, and meet farmers and artisans.
+Then travel to Annecy, a storybook medieval town so gorgeous it's nicknamed the "Venice of France," before finishing in Chamonix and hiking the tallest peak in France—Mont Blanc.

 Immerse yourself in Southern European culture and Mediterranean landscapes, from the vibrant and trendy Barcelona, "the pearl of Catalunya", to Lyon, the unofficial capital of French cuisine.
 Visit 2000-year-old Vieux Lyon, a UNESCO Heritage Site, and sample authentic Spanish tapas in Barcelona